Ireland Travel Tips: 25+ Things You Should Know Before You Visit!

 View this post on Instagram

-The Wild Atlantic Way is one of the world’s best coastal drives, although the people of Kerry will argue that the Ring of Kerry drive is too.
+The Wild Atlantic Way is one of the world’s best coastal drives with some incredible places to stay with scenic views of the ocean.
 We visited Mayo for the first time last summer, and as you can see from the image above, you can’t afford to miss this when visiting Ireland.

-I am a big fan of the Causeway Coast, not only is the drive spectacular, but with the Giants Causeway, Carrick-a-Rede Rope Bridge and all the Game of Thrones filming locations – you might need longer there than you think.
+I am a big fan of the Causeway Coast, not only is the drive spectacular but with the Giants Causeway, Carrick-a-Rede Rope Bridge and all the Game of Thrones filming locations – you might need to stay a night or two on the Causeway Coast to fit it all in!

 I could go on but your holiday would have come and gone if I was to tell you all you need to see in Ireland.
 Best grab a lonely planet or check out some more of our holidays in Ireland here.